itzg/docker-minecraft-server/docs/configuration/server-properties.md

 ### Op/Administrator Players

-Similar to the whitelist, to add users as operators (aka administrators) to your Minecraft server, you can:
+Similar to the whitelist, users can be provisioned as operators (aka administrators) to your Minecraft server, you can:

 - Provide a list of usernames and/or UUIDs separated by commas or newlines via the `OPS` environment variable
 - Provide the URL or container path to an ops file via `OPS_FILE` that will be retrieved/copied into the standard location